Shovel Knight Dig: Plot

-A troublemaking thief named Drill Knight raids Shovel Knight's camp, taking the latter's treasure bag and drilling a hole deep beneath the earth.
+Shovel Knight Dig is a prequel to Shovel Knight.
+A troublemaking thief named Drill Knight steals Shovel Knight's treasure bag, escaping by digging a deep hole into the earth.
 Angered, Shovel Knight follows Drill Knight down the hole, learning that his adversary has assembled a digging crew of evil knights called the Hexcavators.
 Shovel Knight later convenes with his adventuring partner Shield Knight, and the two resolve to defeat Drill Knight and reclaim the bag.
-After descending down the hole and defeating a number of the Hexcavators, Shovel Knight returns to the surface, watching as the nearby Tower of Fate falls underground due to Drill Knight's tunnels.
-Catching up to the Hexcavators, Shovel Knight learns that the team is searching for a secret treasure, which they intend to sell in exchange for wealth and fame.
-At Drill Knight's castle, Shield Knight stays behind to hold off the castle's traps, leaving Shovel Knight to face Drill Knight alone.
+After descending down the hole and defeating some of the Hexcavators, Shovel Knight returns to the surface, watching as the nearby Tower of Fate falls underground due to Drill Knight's tunnels.
+Catching up to the Hexcavators, Shovel Knight learns that the team was assembled to search for a secret treasure, which they intend to sell in exchange for wealth and fame.
+At Drill Knight's underground castle, Shield Knight stays behind to hold off the castle's traps, leaving Shovel Knight to face Drill Knight alone.
 Emerging victorious, Shovel Knight reclaims his bag and returns to the surface with Shield Knight.

 If the player performs a number of optional puzzles across a playthrough, they instead experience an alternative ending.
 During the fight with Drill Knight, Shovel Knight accidentally cracks open the floor, revealing a hidden vault connected to the Tower of Fate.
 By inserting magical gems obtained by defeating the Hexcavators, Shovel Knight unlocks the chamber, with Drill Knight entering after he realizes that it leads to the secret treasure.
 Shovel Knight gives pursuit, confronting the Hexcavators just as they unearth the treasure: a magical amulet housing an evil spirit called the Enchantress.
 Drill Knight accidentally releases the Enchantress, allowing the spirit to transform him into a powerful monster.
 Shovel Knight and Shield Knight work together to defeat the monster, sealing the Enchantress back inside the amulet.
 The Tower of Fate begins rising to the surface, forcing them to leave the amulet behind and escape the collapsing hole.
 In a post-credits scene, Shovel Knight shows his partner an old relic he kept inside the bag, which he uses to open the secret entrance to their former hideout, the Burrow.
-The two resolve to reclaim the amulet from the Tower of Fate, and prevent it from being used for evil.
+The two resolve to reclaim the amulet from the Tower of Fate and prevent it from being used for evil.